ghattab/ghattab.github.io/hattab.md

 comments: false
 ---

 Dr. habil.
 Georges Hattab is the Visualization Group Leader at the Center for Artificial Intelligence in Public Health Research at the [Robert Koch Institute](https://www.rki.de/EN/) since 2022.
-He is currently affiliated with the [Philipps-Universität Marburg](https://www.uni-marburg.de/en) and the [Freie Universität Berlin](https://www.fu-berlin.de/en/).
+He is currently an Adjunct Professor (Privatdozent) at the [Freie Universität Berlin](https://www.fu-berlin.de/en/).
 ![](/images/profiles/hattab.png){:class="profile"}

 <br/>